RedisLabs/redislabs-docs/content/ri/using-redisinsight/add-instance.md

 If you want to work with ElastiCache Redis instances with RedisInsight, you have two options:

-1. [Install RedisInsight on an EC2 instance]({{< relref "/ri/install/install-ec2.md" >}}) that has access to the ElastiCache Redis instance.
+1. [Install RedisInsight on an EC2 instance]({{< relref "/ri/installing/install-ec2.md" >}}) that has access to the ElastiCache Redis instance.
-1. Create a SSH tunnel through an EC2 instance that can access the ElastiCahe Redis instance.
+1. Create a SSH tunnel through an EC2 instance that can access the ElastiCache Redis instance.

 ### Using an SSH Tunnel